 Define all stakeholders involved and establish their roles.
 What specific tasks are they responsible for?
 When do they need to finish them?

-Don’t hesitate to get in touch with external stakeholders involved in a workflow, as many will often be happy to provide input.
+Don’t hesitate to contact external stakeholders involved in a workflow, as many will often be happy to provide input.

 3. Find Redundancies

 In a perfect world, employees would know exactly what they need to do.
-They would complete a task and then send it off to the right person for review or approval.
+They would complete a task and then send it off to the right person for approval.

 Unfortunately, that’s not always the case.
 Employees waste more than 10% of their time each week duplicating work that’s already been done.
-This happens when there’s a lack of clarity in a business process.
+This occurs when there’s a lack of visibility in a business process.